open-learning-exchange/open-learning-exchange.github.io/pages/mi/mi-10-steps.md

 1. A laptop or desktop computer with at least 8GB of RAM.
 2. An Android device (phone or tablet) with a minimum of 3GB of RAM and running Android 9 "Pie" or later, and/or a Chromebook.
+   - If you do not have a physical android device, you can use a Raspberry Pi 4/5 as an alternative with minimum 8GB.
 3. A stable internet connection.

 ## Step 1 - Markdown & Forking Workflow